DockDockGoose/Project/README.md

 Shutdown containers using `Ctrl-c` or `docker-compose down`.

-To experiment with the current API, head to http://localhost:8000/api/accounts/add and in the textfield in JSON format, enter a string userId and a float of funds (optional).
+To experiment with the current API, head to http://localhost:8000/api/accounts/add and in the textfield in JSON format, enter a string userId and a float amount (the amount field is optional).
 ```
 {
     "username": "pikachu",